caden-maxwell/nhtsa-scrape/docs/SDP/README.md

 - [System Design](system-design.md): Designing the overall system architecture and components.
 - [UI Design](ui-design.md): Creating the user interface design and user experience.
 - [Data Model and Database Design](db-design.md): Designing the data model and database schema for the case profiles.
-- [Schedule and Milestones](schedule.md): Defining a rough schedule and general milestones.
 - [Testing & Debugging](testing.md): Strategies for testing and debugging.
 - [Deployment](deployment.md): Deploying the software to the target environment.
 - [Maintenance & Support](maintenance.md): Ensuring ongoing maintenance and support for the software.